 With the upcoming holidays, don’t let your pup resort to begging under the table!
-He deserves his own celebratory food, too.
+They deserve their own celebratory food, too.
 Plus, your guests will thank you for the extra legroom.
 Don’t worry about the extra shopping or trying to come up with dog-friendly recipes – we have you covered with some Christmas DIY dog treats that your dog will love!

 For many of us, this creamy beverage is a highlight of the holidays.
 It’s a lovely pairing to fruitcake and family.
 Even though your pup can’t savor the spirit in our eggnog, he can savor the spirit of Christmas with his own eggnog.